kwisatzheadache/resume/resume.md

 *   **CalTech Signature Award**

     *CalTech*, 2006
-    -	Innovative and Creative thinking in mathematics and sciences*
+    -	Innovative and Creative thinking in mathematics and sciences.

 *   **National Merit Scholar**

     *University of Kansas*, 2006 - 2011
-    -	Outstanding academic and extra-curricular achievement
+    -	Outstanding academic and extra-curricular achievement.

+*   **Dean's List Scholar**

+    *University of Kansas*, 2006 - 2011
+    -	Outstanding academic and achievement.